 The structure of the dairy industry in developed countries has continued to evolve as production efficiency has risen.
 Industry consolidation is the norm, with reduced herd numbers, increased herd sizes, and adoption of specialized management practices that encourage higher productivity.

 Artificial insemination (through the commercial distribution of frozen semen) is the preferred method of reproductive management in most dairy operations.
-In fact, 45% of USA dairy operators in 1996 reported that no breeding bulls were present on their farms.
-The use of genetically elite sires has contributed to increases of >150 kg/yr in genetic merit for milk production.
+In fact, 45% of US dairy operators in 1996 reported that no breeding bulls were present on their farms, and since then the proportion has increased dramatically.
+The use of genetically elite sires has contributed to increases of >150 kg/year in genetic merit for milk production.
 Declining fertility has accompanied advancements in genetic merit.
 Dairy farms commonly record herd conception rates of < 40%.
 Technologies such as embryo transfer, rapid hormonal assays, controlled breeding programs that use reproductive hormones, and ultrasonography are used increasingly on modern dairy farms.

-Nutritional research also has advanced rapidly, especially in areas such as rumen physiology and lipid metabolism (see Nutrition: Dairy Cattle).
-Lactating dairy cows are generally fed either a component-based ration (forages and grain are fed separately) or a total mixed ration (TMR, forages and grain are mixed and fed together).
+Nutritional research Nutrition: Dairy Cattle also has advanced rapidly, especially in areas such as rumen physiology and lipid metabolism.
+Lactating dairy cows are generally fed either a component-based ration (forages and grain fed separately) or a total mixed ration (TMR; forages and grain mixed and fed together).
 The basis of a successful nutritional program is the determination of nutrient content of the ration ingredients through laboratory testing, formulation of nutritionally sound diets, and assurance of adequate intake of required nutrients through feed bunk management.
 Maintaining a stable, healthy rumen environment is difficult with component-based feeding systems.
 TMR diets are generally based on mixing stored forages (in North America, usually alfalfa hay or haylage and corn silage) with grains (such as high-moisture corn or soybeans) and byproducts such as cottonseed or locally available commodities such as citrus pulp, brewers grains, or bakery waste.
 On larger farms, cows are often grouped and fed diets specifically formulated to meet their production and metabolic needs.
 Many farms use professional nutritionists to formulate rations.